 Window fog makes it hard to see the road ahead, and like a pesky bee to a soda can, it always comes back.

 Fortunately, car experts have clearing foggy car windows down to a science.
-Keep reading for advice on how to defog windows and some tips for making it happen faster.
+Keep reading for advice on how to defog windows and tips for making it happen faster.

 How to Defog Windows on a Cold Day